Objectives and Learning Goals

 - Explore the relationship between aesthetic excellence and socio-political efficacy.
 Students will be offered opportunities to express their own commitments to social justice in creative ways.

 Students enrolled in the minor will be expected to engage in a multifaceted but coherent inquiry in a rigorous fashion.
-As outlined below, the content of the introductory course, the distribution of the electives, and the menu of options for a capstone experience, taken together, embody our understanding of rigor for an undergraduate minor in this field.
-Students should demonstrate:
+As outlined below, the content of the introductory course, the distribution of the electives, and the capstone practicum, taken together, embody our understanding of rigor for an undergraduate minor in this field.
+Students should demonstrate:...

 - Awareness of, and increasing capacities to act in accordance with, the ethical sensibilities required to engage communities in creative processes, including an understanding of ways to minimize risks of harm and awareness of one’s self and social positions in relation to the dynamics of the context.